 - Myth 4: fibre requires troublesome installation

-Since fibre is brought to your home using the electricity network, it is very simple to install and disruption is minimal.
+Since fibre is brought to your address using the ESB electricity network, it is very simple to install and disruption is minimal.
 The technician responsible for the install will take time to discuss with you the process and agree on the most suitable entry point and route for the fibre optic cable inside your home.
 Learn about the full installation process.

 - Myth 5: I need a phone line